 Now that you have some idea of typical shift options for nurses, let’s take at look at the pros and cons of the most common shifts.

 Day shift pros

-Support.
-One of the first things you’ll notice working day shift is the number of other people working day shift.
+One of the first things you’ll notice as a day shift nurse is the number of other people working.
 Since it’s the most common you will find the majority of staff present during the day.

 Which means you’ll have a lot of support.
 You should find it pretty easy to access doctors, therapists, case managers, and other personnel.

-Teamwork.
-If you enjoy teamwork there is lots of opportunity to engage with other disciplines on day shift.
+Opprotunities to engage in teamwork are plentiful.
+Day shift nurses work with other disciplines to accomplish lots patient care tasks.
 You’ll be able to learn about different members of the interdisciplinary team and their roles.

-Fast pace.
 And if you’re worried about your 12 hour shift going by slowly, day shift may be for you.
-The pace is often quicker as there are more tasks to be completed during the day.
+The pace is often quicker as there are more tasks to be completed during day shifts.